leoriohub/Emcee-Implementation/README.md

 ## Overview

-This project fits different cosmological models ($\Lambda$CDM, $w$CDM, CPL) to observational data using the `emcee` MCMC sampler and visualizes the results with `corner` plots.
+This project fits different cosmological models ($\Lambda CDM$, $\omega CDM$, $CPL$) to observational data using the `emcee` MCMC sampler and visualizes the results with `corner` plots.

-The files `notebook1_soluciones.ipynb` and `notebook2_soluciones.ipynb` contain the problems associated with notebooks 1 and 2.
+The files `notebook1_soluciones.ipynb` and `notebook2_soluciones.ipynb` contain the problems associated with notebooks 1 and 2 proposed by Prof. Susana.
 To review the MCMC implementation, please refer to the `emcee_implementation.ipynb` notebook.
 The `cosmology*.py` and `cornerplot.py` files contain more details.

 ## Dependencies